 From То Permission Details Configuration Configuration Manager Enterprise Reporter Server Must be a member of the Reporter_Discovery_Admins group in order to log in to the console.
 Configuration Manager will send configuration and set up requests to the server.
 Configuration is dependent on your deployment's security group setup.
 See the Information page to determine the type of security in place.
-For more information, see Configuring the Database and Security Groups in the Quest Enterprise Reporter Installation and Deployment Guide in the Technical Documentation.
+For more information, see "Configuring the Database and Security Groups" in the Installation and Deployment Guide .
 Configuration Manager Targets Must be able to enumerate the targets during scope selection, unless alternate credentials are provided for the discovery.
 All domains with which the credentials have a forest or domain level trust will be enumerated.
 On each target, grant the user read access.